kvnptl/practice_git/README.md

 git push <remote-name> <branch-name>
 ```

-- Check on the github website and you will see that the changes are there
+- Check on the GitHub website and you will see that the changes are there

 87. Now switch to the new branch that you just created before: